polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/consensus.md

 To prevent malicious nodes from creating attack chains and overwhelming the honest chain whenever they please, block production must be throttled so that nodes can only produce blocks at a given rate.
 There are two common ways of achieving this throttling.

 ### Proof of Work
-In proof of work systems like Bitcoin, any node may produce a block at any time, so long as they have solved a computationally-intensive problem.
-Solving the problem takes cpu time, and thus miners can only produce blocks in proportion with their computing resources.
+In proof of work systems like Bitcoin, any node may produce a block at any time, so long as it has solved a computationally-intensive problem.
+Solving the problem takes CPU time, and thus miners can only produce blocks in proportion with their computing resources.
 Substrate provides a Proof of Work consensus engine.

 ### Slots
 When using a slot based consensus algorithm, there must be a known set of validators who are permitted to produce blocks.
 Time is divided up into discrete slots, and during each slot only some of the validators may produce a block.
 The specifics of which validators can author blocks during each slot vary from engine to engine.
 Substrate provides Aura and Babe, both of which are slot-based block authoring engines.